Lou Vincent made a statement in which he accepted his guilt in fixing related activities © Getty Images

 But the question that rankles: How long are we going to condemn only men like Hansie Cronje and Vincent Lou for at least had the conscience to admit their guilty while ignoring the fact that men with dubious credentials continue to play the game by hiding their sins and occupy high offices?

-(Fish Fingers and Custard is the pen name of a would-be comedian who tries his best to be taken seriously and inadvertently fails in the process.
+(David Sidrat is the pen name of a would-be comedian who tries his best to be taken seriously and inadvertently fails in the process.
 He doesn’t quite see the irony of his life yet.
 He can’t figure out Twitter, and does not know what a Face Book is.
-He can be found on neither platform for obvious reasons)
+He can therefore be found on neither platform)